 For years all I knew was Ocean Spray cranberry sauce.
 The elegant way it slid out of the can, accompanied by that distinctive sound….sigh.
-Not I’m not saying that I didn’t enjoy that cranberry sauce, truth is pretty tasty.
+Not I’m not saying that I didn’t enjoy that cranberry sauce; the truth is it’s pretty tasty.

 But once I started making cranberry sauce at home, I never bought another can of cranberry sauce.
 And although fresh cranberries aren’t available all year long, you can almost always find frozen cranberries.

 Ingredients to make homemade cranberry sauce

 Let’s start by gathering the ingredients we need to make Cranberry Sauce.
 In Chef Speak this is called the Mise en Place which translates into Everything in its Place.

 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.